 - combining words or word parts (syntactic and morphological difficulties)

 - noticing and using shared rules of social communication (pragmatic difficulties)

 - managing voice problems (when they have been identified by a doctor)

 Many children experience age-appropriate difficulties with communication, but if you believe your child has severe problems which are affecting classroom performance, contact his or her teacher.
-If the teacher has similar concerns and has not had success addressing any difficulties in the classroom, she can start a referral process for speech therapy services.
+If the teacher has similar concerns and has not had success addressing the difficulties in the classroom, he/she can start the referral process for speech therapy services.